George Clinton Sues UMG Over Frozen Parliament-Funkadelic Royalties and Legacy Contract Withholding Clauses

 Key Questions for Independent Songwriters, Producers, Labels, and Publishers

-For indie-heritage-artist managers, lawyers, business managers, and estate advisers who are evaluating heritage-rights transactions in the active deal pipeline, Primary Wave NIL deals, catalog buyouts, label-services renegotiations, distribution-deal renewals, what specific contractual language are you negotiating into new deals to explicitly limit the kinds of discretionary withholding clauses Clinton's complaint exposes as operationally vulnerable to multi-year income blackouts?
-The deal-side institutional opportunity for the indie heritage rights community is to use Clinton's complaint as the working evidence base for negotiating explicit "reasonable necessity" qualifiers, "specific liability" limitations, time-limited withholding caps, and accounting-transparency requirements into new heritage-rights deals across the active deal pipeline.
+What contractual language are you negotiating into new deals to limit these kinds of discretionary withholding clauses?
+The deal-side institutional opportunity is to use Clinton's complaint as the primary example when negotiating explicit "reasonable necessity" qualifiers, "specific liability" limitations, and accounting-transparency requirements into new heritage-rights deals across the active deal pipeline.

 Today's Indie Radar